 Opioids are a type highly addictive painkillers, in the same family as heroin, and are highly addictive.
 When a person stops using them after a prolonged period, they are likely to have serious withdrawal symptoms which can be so intense that they relapse.
 In 2011, 22 percent of Texas high school students reported taking prescription painkillers to “get high.”

-At the Treehouse, you’ll be given an opportunity to open your mind to the possibilities of an addiction-free lifestyle.
+At Vertava Health of Texas, you’ll be given an opportunity to open your mind to the possibilities of an addiction-free lifestyle.
 Freedom from the outside world for 30 to 90 days work as your ally as you experience recovery and a substance free life.
 If you or a person you love is dealing with an addiction, there is hope.
-Get help now by reaching out to one of our caring professionals call 1-866-332-7439 Living a sober life is always better than struggling with an addiction, or dying with an addiction.
+Get help now by reaching out to one of our caring professionals.
+Living a sober life is always better than struggling with an addiction, or dying with an addiction.
 It takes healing of the mind to beat addiction.